Spice and Wolf: Reception

-ASCII Media Works reported that as of November 2009, over 3.5 million copies of the first twelve novels have been sold.
+ASCII Media Works reported that by December 2009, the novel had sold over 3.5 million copies.
+By October 2020, it had sold over 5 million copies.
 The light novel series has ranked three times in Takarajimasha's light novel guide book Kono Light Novel ga Sugoi! published yearly: first in 2007, and fifth in both 2008 and 2009; in the 2007 issue, Holo won Best Female Character.
 The first manga volume of the English release in North America debuted at No. 4 on the New York Times Best Seller Manga list, while the third volume reached at No. 3.

 In April 2008, the maid café Cafe with Cat in Akihabara, Tokyo, Japan hosted a specially themed event called Cafe with Wolf for a period of three days between April 4 and April 6.
 The event included three new items on the menu and tied in with the sale of the first anime DVD volume which went on sale on April 2, 2008.
 People who bought the DVD from the Comic Toranoana Akihabara Honten store (which is on the first floor below Cafe with Cat) and brought the receipt with them into Cafe with Wolf were entered into a lottery to win rare Spice and Wolf goods.